 Go for the simplest 20%

-What is most simple and standardised is infinitely more productive and cost-effective than what is complex.
+What is most simple and standardized is infinitely more productive and cost-effective than what is complex.
 The simplest messages are the most appealing and universal for colleagues, customers and suppliers.
 The simplest structures and process flows are both the most attractive and the most economical.
 Try to identify the simplest 20%, always and everywhere.
 Cultivate this 20%.
 Refine it to make it even simpler.
 Standardise.
 Improve.
 Every time something starts to become complex, simplify it.
 If you cannot, eliminate it.

 Reducing complexity at Corning

 How can a struggling company use the 80/20 Principle to reduce its complexity and increase its profits?
-Thanks to the elimination of low volume, unprofitable products that contributed little to revenue and sometimes even reduced profits, Corning was able to downsize its engineering department by one quarter.
+Thanks to the elimination of low volume, unprofitable products that contributed little to revenue, and sometimes even reduced profits, Corning was able to downsize its engineering department by one quarter.

 Reduction in costs using the 80/20 Principle